 They were young men inspired by the legendary U.S. Senator from Grand Rapids, Arthur J. Vandenberg.
 In his early years in the U.S. Senate, Vandenberg was a vocal isolationist.
-He gradually came to understand the importance of global partnerships as World War II ravaged the globe, becoming one of the architects of the United Nations Charter in 1945, and was in the forefront of crafting the country’s formation of NATO and the Marshall Plan.
-His famous quote, “Politics stops at the water’s edge” is still invoked by political leaders today.
+He gradually understood the importance of global partnerships as World War II ravaged the globe, becoming one of the architects of the United Nations Charter in 1945.
+He was at the forefront of crafting the country’s formation of NATO and the Marshall Plan.
+His famous quote, “Politics stops at the water’s edge,” is still invoked by political leaders today.
 Senator Vandenberg knew of the young Council and was slated to be a speaker but passed away before that could happen.
 The Council still honors its “Mentor in Spirit.”

 Thus began “The World Affairs Council of Grand Rapids” on November 1, 1949.
 It officially became “The World Affairs Council of Western Michigan” in the mid-70s when the then-President of Grand Valley State University Arend (Don) Lubbers and Mr. Jay Van Andel, co-founder of Amway Corporation, both served on the Council board and achieved non-profit status for the group.

 The Council is an educational non-profit (501c3), non-partisan and non-advocacy organization.
 It takes no stand on any issue.
 Its members are from all over the political spectrum but would agree on one issue: We want the World Affairs Council to start the conversation in this community on American foreign policy and other international issues.
 Regional companies that do international business have strongly supported the Council, understanding that employees must be globally astute for success in a globally competitive environment.